mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 when the operator fires in burst mode.

 **Omicron Laser Carbine:** The Omicron laser carbine is three weapons in one.
-The major advantages to the user are convenience and ‘swag’.
+The major advantages to the user are convenience and 'swag'.
 The weapon catches the eye with its custom design made from selected rare alloys.
 While it is arguable if the flashiness brings any utility or what message it coneys, owners of the carbine wield it proudly.